LLNL/axom/src/docs/sphinx/user_quick_start/config_build.rst

    $ make test

 .. note :: Add a table listing and describing the most common make targets
-           users may want to use.
+           users may want to use (see table above for format).

 .. _tpl-label: